Men and Women Must Organise to Defend Their Families – Part 2

 Like business, families should be run on teamwork

 Today I am going to offer your family the opportunity to join us while we continue putting these structures in place in our homes.

 We can support and hold each other accountable in the group pages, while also working together to improve our ideas.

 - Detailed work setting up this type of structure?
 Sure.

 - Something you can put in place on your own?
 Not likely.

 – Families to play the game!
 Good Mothers and Fathers to be, who are prepared to work with us developing their own Family Operations Manual.

 Other Help We Need

-– Business coaches and trainers to add instructional and motivational videos to our members area.
-We will be happy to discuss ideas of the kind of content we need.
+– Business coaches and trainers to add instructional and motivational videos to our member’s area.
+We will be happy to discuss ideas for the kind of content we need.

 – An experienced project development manager who can also act as my PR assistant